skeeto/skeeto.github.com/_posts/2021-05-31-How-to-build-and-use-DLLs-on-Windows.markdown

 [`.def` file format][def], which will be particularly useful in a moment.

-Mingw-w64 has a `gendef` tool to produce the above output, and this tool will be included in future versions of w64devkit.
+Mingw-w64 has a `gendef` tool to produce the above output, and this tool is now included in w64devkit.
 To print the exports to standard output:

     $ gendef - square.dll
     LIBRARY "square.dll"